fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 ### Death and burial

 It is hard to find sources that consistently agree on the actual dates of Joseph's life.
-Scholars tend to see the story as a way for the descendants of Abraham to find their way to Egypt.
+Scholars tend to see the story as a way for the descendants of Ibrahim to find their way to Egypt.
 Joseph is the reason the Israelites move to Egypt, which then allows for the story of Moses and the Exodus from Egypt to take place.

 Historically, some Muslims also associated Joseph's Tomb with that of the biblical figure[citation needed].
 In recent years however, they[by whom?] claim that an Islamic cleric, Sheikh Yussuf (Joseph) Dawiqat, was buried there two centuries ago.
 According to Islamic tradition, the biblical Joseph is buried in Hebron, next to the Cave of the Patriarchs where a medieval structure known as Yussuf-Kalah, the "Castle of Joseph", is located.